Before you can apply

 Register and activate your account

 You must be a registered user to file claims or applications online with the Insolvency and Trustee Service.
 Click on Register to create your account.

 Once you receive an email with the activation code, you will need it to activate your account.
 Follow the on-screen instructions to set up your user name, password and secret question.

 You must be registered and logged in to access these forms

-A Summary Instalment Order (SIO) is a formal arrangement with creditors to repay debt over time (normally three years).
-A SIO Supervisor oversees the payments and deals with the creditors.
+A Debt Repayment Order (DRO) is a formal arrangement with creditors to repay debt over time (normally three years).
+A DRO Supervisor oversees the payments and deals with the creditors.

 No Asset Procedure

 A No Asset Procedure (NAP) is an alternative to bankruptcy and may be available to you if you owe between $1,000 and $50,000 in secured and unsecured debt, e.g. through credit cards.

 Bankruptcy is a legal process for people who cannot repay their debts as they become due.
 Being bankrupt stops your unsecured creditors from attempting to collect debts from you.
 Bankruptcy covers most but not all debts.